0xlkda/resume/default.md

 # LE KHAC DUY ANH  | Software Engineer | [(+84)906789832](tel:+84906789832) | [lekhacduyanh@gmail.com](mailto:lekhacduyanh@gmail.com) | [Github](https://github.com/0xlkda)

 # Summary
-In the last four years, Duy Anh has been given the superpower to use any tool he wants.
+In the last four years, Duy Anh has been given the superpower to use any tool he wants to translating his logical prowess into instructions a computer deciphers.
 He enjoys crafting professional codebases using JavaScript.
-JavaScript is good enough for almost all cases — frontend, backend, collages, and goods.
+It is good enough for almost all cases — frontend, backend, collages, and goods.

 He happy to do anything else that fits the needs at the moment in time, including bash scripting, YAML editing, Dockerizing, Microservices, Message